Niles roller rink collecting legal fee donations ahead of Wednesday court date - Leader Publications

 For Galaxy Roller Rink, the plan is to remain open this weekend, defying the close down orders.

-Kidewll said community members could come and protest, and if they wanted to skate, she was taking donations.
+Kidwell said community members could come and protest, and if they wanted to skate, she was taking donations.

 On Friday, Kidwell said all donations from over the weekend would go toward keeping the roller rink open.
 In total, more than 100 people showed up to support the business over the weekend.

-Note: This story has been updated as information has become available.